svest2/Hey-Everyone/README.md

     <h1>Samantha Vest</h1>
      <h2>Who am I</h2>
       <p>
-        My name is Samantha Vest, I am a graduate at Liberty University.<br>
+        My name is Samantha Vest and I am a graduate at Liberty University.<br>
         I got a B.S in IT: Web and Mobile Programing.
      </p>
     <h2>What I do</h2>